gaionescu/php-hackathon-2022/README.md

 The view programme function requires a single parameter, the id of the programme.
 It uses the <i>show</i> function from ProgrammeController and returns a programme object.

 ###### Create programme
 In order to create a programme, the administrator has to insert the parameters into the request.
 After validating the request items, multiple checks need to be made.
 The gym room in which the programme takes place needs to be empty in the time interval.
-If the time interval corresponds with another programme time interval, and error message will be returned.
+If the time interval corresponds with another programme time interval, an error message will be returned.
 If the gym room id inside the request does not provide an existing gym room, an error message is returned.
+If everything is ok, a new row will be added to the programmes table.

 ###### Delete programme
 An administrator requesting the delete action will provide the id of the programme which he wants to delete.
 The function <i>destroy</i> from ProgrammeController will be called.
 If the programme id does not correspond to a row in the table, an error message will appear.
 Otherwise it will be deleted from the database.